martinhill/hearthmate/README.md

 # Hearthmate

-An experimental robot that controls a wood stove vent to achieve optimal combustion.
+An experimental robot that controls a wood stove air vent to achieve optimal combustion.
 Optimal combustion is achieved by maximizing heat retention and minimizing creosote buildup.

 ## Hardware